Azure/azure-powershell/src/StorageMover/docs/Az.StorageMover.md

 Properties not specified in the request body will be unchanged.

 ### [Update-AzStorageMoverProject](Update-AzStorageMoverProject.md)
-Updates properties for a project resource.
+Updates properties for a Project resource.
 Properties not specified in the request body will be unchanged.